Tulipa sprengeri: Cytology

-History
+Taxonomy

+It was first described by J. Gilbert Baker in 1894 in The Gardeners' Chronicle.
+The type specimen was collected in 1892 by the German gardener Mühlendorff in Amasya, Turkey.

 The plant was introduced to Europe by the German gardener Mühlendorff in 1892, who discovered it near Amasya.
 It is named after Carl Sprenger, a commercial gardener, who also published a description of the plant.
-The first scientific description was produced by J. Gilbert Baker in 1894 in The Gardeners' Chronicle.
 Mühlendorff sent bulbs to the nursery of Damman&Cie near Naples in Italy, which then supplied numerous bulbs to European gardeners between 1895 and 1898.
 The Armenian teacher J. J. Manissadijan from Merzifon supplied bulbs to the Dutch company Van Tubergen and John Hoog.
-He also sold other rare plants, like Iris gatesii to Dutch commercial gardeners.
-Obviously, too many bulbs were taken from the wild, and the plant became extinct.
-Later, he had to flee the country.
+Too many bulbs were taken from the wild, and the plant was believed to have become extinct.
 The Englishman Edward Whittall from İzmir seems to have supplied Damman & Sprenger as well.

-No wild plants have been recorded since the First World War.
+Although it had been previously placed in the subgenus Tulipa subg.
+Tulipa based on morphology, it is now placed in the subgenus Tulipa subg.
+Eriostemones based on genetic analyses.

+Distribution and habitat

 There are no descriptions of the wild habitat of the plant.

+Conservation

+It was long considered extinct in the wild, but it has been rediscovered in June 2026.
 Sprenger's tulip is grown in over 30 Botanical gardens, among them Kew, Kopenhagen, Bonn and Edinburgh, it is also widely available from commercial nurseries.
-M. Rix believes that it may yet be rediscovered in the wild.

 The Atatürk Arboretum in Istanbul has initiated a reintroduction project in co-operation with Kew Gardens.
 Genetic studies have shown that the tulips grown at Kew have retained a relatively wide genetic diversity.
 The story of the single misplaced bulb supplied by J. J. "Manissaadjian" to Van Tubergen therefore seems spurious.

 Cultivation

 Sprenger's tulip is easy to grow.
 It can be naturalised.
 It also successfully self-seeds, the seeds need to be stratified.
 The plant needs only four years till flowering-stage.
 The plant needs a sunny but not too hot or semi-shady position.
 It should be planted 10–15 cm deep in well-drained, fairly fertile, humus-rich but not too dry soil.
 It may need protection from strong winds, but is frosthardy to - 10 °C, as long as the soil is not waterlogged or excessively wet.
-The plant tends to root very deeply and can thus be difficult to eradicate.
+The plant tends to root very deeply.

 It received the RHS Award of Garden Merit in 1948 and 1993.

 It rarely hybridizes because of the late flowering time.
 The bulbs dislike being disturbed and are difficult to move.

-The plant suffers excessively from aphids.
+The plant is susceptible to aphids.